 Request

-If Yes is selected, an extra option appears = I’ve had a gastric band or gastric sleeve surgery
+If Yes is selected = I’ve had gastric band / bypass / sleeve, or weight loss surgery

 Request